Martin Snape (1852-1930) - Gosport's Celebrated Artist

 Below are a selection of works by Martin and William Snape that have passed through the gallery in recent years.

-Harbour Row, Gosport by Martin Snape, oil on canvas (currently for sale)
+Harbour Row, Gosport by Martin Snape, oil on canvas (sold)

-Hardway by William Hamilton Snape, oil on canvas (currently for sale)
+Hardway by William Hamilton Snape, oil on canvas (sold)

-Coaling Hulks by William Hamilton Snape, grey watercolour (currently for sale)
+Coaling Hulks by William Hamilton Snape, grey watercolour (sold)